-To become a coach in the Writing Center, you'll need to take EN 314, "Teaching Writing," which is offered each spring.
+To become a coach in the Writing Center, you'll need to take EN 314, "Teaching Writing."
 To be selected for that course, follow these steps:

 - By the end of January, ask an instructor who knows your writing to recommend you to Tim Mackin, Director of the Writing Center.
 (This recommendation can be e-mailed.)

 - Once recommended, you'll receive a qualifying test and an application form by email.
 Complete and submit the test and form, along with a brief writing sample, by the specified date.

-- You'll be notified of the results in time to register for EN 314 in the fall.
+- You'll be notified of the results in time to register for EN 314.

-- Take EN 314 in the fall.
+- Take EN 314.
 During this course, you'll also work two hours per week in the Writing Center, which will help you find out if you like coaching and wish to become a "core" (paid) coach.

 - At the exit interview for EN 314, you and the director will discuss whether or not you should become a core coach.
 You may earn your workstudy through the Writing Center (we encourage that), but funds are also available to pay students who don't have workstudy.